cciw-uk/data-protection/01 Decisions and actions document.rst

   - One for campers/parents

   Can be very short, because it mainly says:

   - we do not share any data with 3rd parties
-  - we collect only the necessary data for providing camp activities, namely
+  - we collect only the necessary data for providing camp activities, namely:

     - contact data for people coming on camp
     - health information so we can look after campers while on camp.
     - criminal records/references/etc. to ensure camper safety